-After all the events that have occurred Mark Grayson’s life it is time to say goodbye to a character and world many have been reading about since January 22, 2003.
+After all the events that have occurred in Mark Grayson’s life, it is time to say goodbye to a character and world many have been reading about since January 22, 2003.
 As I mentioned when I first started reviewing Invincible last year I am a late bandwagon jumper for the Invincible series.
-I didn’t really start reading the series until late 2016, when I caught up by binge reading most of the issues of Invincible up to that point.
-While I don’t have the decade plus history with the series, I could see how every issue built on top of one another to make Invincible’s world something that is a match for anything over at Marvel or DC Comics.
+I didn’t really start reading the series until late 2016 when I caught up by binge-reading most of the issues of Invincible up to that point.
+While I don’t have the decade-plus history with the series, I could see how every issue built on top of one another to make Invincible’s world something that is a match for anything over at Marvel or DC Comics.
 But now that it is coming to an end I’m excited to find out how Robert Kirkman decides to wrap things up for Invincible and his family.
-Let’s find out that out right now by checking out Invincible #144.
+Let’s find that out right now by checking out Invincible #144.
 Please be advised that this post also contains affiliate links and any purchase made through such links will award us a small commission, at no extra cost to you.

 Writer: Robert Kirkman

 Artist: Ryan Ottley and Cory Walker

 Inker: Mark Morales and Cory Walker

 Colorist: Nathan Fairbairn